Valente-Coding/ModularMultiplayer/Assets/ModularMultiplayer/Scripts/MP_Objects/README.md

 - Ensure prefab IDs are unique

 **Events not firing:**
-- Subscribe to events after NetworkedGameObjectManager.Instance is available
+- Subscribe to events after MP_NetworkedGameObjectManager.Instance is available
 - Check that the manager is properly spawned on the network

 **Performance issues:**